Ways to Stretch Your Holiday Budget

 For many, it’s the most wonderful time of the year.
-From twinkling lights to time with family and friends, there’s a lot to enjoy about the season of giving.
+From twinkling lights to cooler temps, there’s a lot to enjoy about the season of giving.
 However, buying gifts for everyone can be hard on your wallet.

 Whether you’ve been saving for the holidays for months or are just starting to think about what to get for everyone on your list, there are a few things you can do to get the most out of your budget.